-I actually visited this waterfall twice.
-Once, when it was not flowing in May 2016.
-And once when it was flowing in April 2019.
+I actually visited this 30ft waterfall twice – a first time when it was not flowing in May 2016, and a second time when it was flowing in April 2019.

 Each time I’ve done this excursion, I took a different trail.

-It took my Mom and I a little under 90 minutes to complete.
-But we really took our time as we basked in the peace and quiet that relaxed us throughout this hike.
+It took my Mom and I a little under 90 minutes to complete, but we really took our time as we basked in the peace and quiet of the canyon floor.

 From the trailhead at the end of Madrone Ave, we followed the steps that left the pavement and descended towards Larkspur Creek.